au2mator/AD-Add-User-to-Group/README.md

 - <a href="https://www.au2mator.com/Powershell" target="_blank">Powershell</a>
 - System Center SMA

-This Script can be used to Add a User in Group
+This Script can be used to Add a User in Group!

+Get more Ideas for Active Directory Self Service: https://au2mator.com/Active-Directory/

 # Getting Started